CorrPlot (Correlation Plot with Dendrogram) Examples

 Dual correlation display: Pearson (upper right) and Spearman (lower left) correlations in one matrix

-Julia-computed correlations: Use compute_correlations() convenience function
+Julia-computed correlations: Use compute_correlations() and prepare_corrplot_data() convenience functions

 Automatic ordering: Variables reordered by clustering for clearer patterns